Meet our Writers

 Lindsay Koob • email@example.com • recent posts

 Lindsay is Charleston’s premier music expert and concert reviewer.
-He has written reviews for the Post & Courier and still writes for the Charleston City Paper.
+He has written reviews for the Post & Courier and the Charleston City Paper.
 Lindsay had a fantasy-ridden, army-brat upbringing, featuring culture-soaked interludes (with music lessons) in places like Vienna, Austria.
 He graduated from The Citadel, went on to work for the Pentagon, and has long fashioned a freelance career writing about music.
 Lindsay has a unique ear and a rare ability to offer insight into classical music, and we are fortunate indeed to have him at CharlestonToday.

 Eliza Ingle • firstname.lastname@example.org• recent posts

-As a freelance writer, Eliza has regularly reviewed dance performances for the Post & Courier and the Charleston City Paper.
-Eliza received her BA from Middlebury College in Vermont and continued her training at the Merce Cunningham and Erick Hawkins Studios.
+As a freelance writer, Eliza has reviewed dance performances for the Post & Courier and the Charleston City Paper.
+Eliza received her BA from Middlebury College in Vermont and continued training at the Merce Cunningham and Erick Hawkins Studios.
 She has performed and choreographed in New York, Massachusetts, and South Carolina.
 She has also danced extensively with the Anonymity Dance Company and in her own solo works.
 She teaches modern dance, dance history, and choreography at the College of Charleston and is a certified Pilates instructor.

 William “Zan” Furtwangler • email@example.com • recent posts

-A native Charlestonian, Zan has been a freelance writer for the Post & Courier since 1976, as a reviewer of newly released recordings and all aspects of the performing arts.
+A native Charlestonian, Zan has been a freelance writer for the Post & Courier since 1976, as a reviewer of newly released recordings and the performing arts.
 His columns have appeared in national journals and his reviews quoted in the biographies of internationally known artists.
 He is a life-long collector of recorded music, primarily classical, and an avid reader of music magazines published in the US and abroad.
 He holds a BA in English from the University of the South (Sewanee) and a Master’s of Public Administration from USC/College of Charleston.

 Carol Furtwangler • firstname.lastname@example.org • recent posts